Rob DillonRobert T. Dillon, Jr

 FWGNA logo

-I became very much involved with hard clam (Mercenaria) aquaculture genetics in the mid-1980s through the 1990s, branching into population genetic research with a variety of intertidal marine gastropods and bivalves.
+Body color in PhysaIn Charleston I developed an interest in hard clam (Mercenaria) aquaculture genetics, publishing quite a few papers on the classical and population genetics of marine bivalves in the mid-1980s through the 1990s, branching into the evolutionary genetics of a variety of intertidal gastropods.
 But I never let go of my first love, which has always been the freshwater fauna.
 By the mid-1990s most of my research effort was directed toward the genetics and reproductive biology of the freshwater pulmonate gastropod, Physa, including studies of sex allocation, mating behavior, and speciation.
 My single-author book, "The Ecology of Freshwater Molluscs" was published by Cambridge University Press in 2000.